Native History Month, November 2018

 November 2, 9, 16, and 30 – Formline Fridays: The NRSC will host weekly events from 1-2 pm.
 Participants can bring in an item, like a t-shirt, hoodie, jeans, or jacket, to decorate with formline stencils and paint.

 November 6 – 3rd Annual Power and Privilege Symposium: This event is free and open to all, including students, faculty, staff, and community members.
 It is designed as an engaging and thought-provoking gathering that advances learning and disseminates knowledge about pressing societal issues in a setting supportive of free inquiry and discussion.
 In addition to keynote speakers, members of the university community propose sessions that are held throughout the day.
 The event is scheduled as a regular part of the university’s fall calendar.
 Most classes do not meet on the scheduled day to allow broad participation by members of the university community.
-Full schedule and other information can be found at the Power and Privilege Symposium website.

 November 6 – Voting Celebration: UAS is hosting an election-night celebration from 8-10pm to encourage students to take part in the process, with a location announced soon.